hal-efecan/mavenist/content/blog/taste-makers-to-follow/tastemakers-to-follow.md

 </style>

-i've compiled a list of some of my favourite thought and style inspiring tastemakers that i visit every now and again on instagram.
+So i've compiled a list of some of my favourite thought and style inspiring tastemakers that i visit every once in a while on the gram of inst.

 ### 1<sup>st</sup> - Brian Alcazar

 ![instagram](BvGDMqoD5Hd)

-brian is a photographer and video content creator whos worked alongside some very well known brands. he has some expertly curated photographs that i like to visit everynow and then.
+Brian is a photographer and video content creator who has worked alongside some very well known brands.
+He has some expertly curated photographs that i like to visit everynow and then.

 ### Lord_Edwin